jostylr/literate-programming/lp5.md

 ### File directive

-The command is `FILE fname.ext | block name | internal name ` where fname.ext is the filename and extension to use.
+The command is `FILE fname.ext | litpro :: block name : internal name | commands...` where fname.ext is the filename and extension to use.

 The rest of the options are pipe commands that get processed

     function (options) {
         var doc = this;
+        var headname, internalname, litpro, arr, name;
         if (options[0] === "") {
             doc.log("No file name for file: "+options.join[" | "]+","+ doc.name);
             return false;